balakuntlaJayanth/Stats/_posts/2020-10-11-matplotlib_playing_with_rcparams.markdown.md

 ### customising Plots with rc.Params
 Customize Matplotlib parameters using rcParams.
-There are seven settings that I will share with you using rcParams in Matplotlib.
-They are using LaTeX font, customizing font size, adjusting legend text length, customizing axes line width, changing x-axis and y-axis tick direction, and the last is adjusting the major and minor size for the x-axis and y-axis tick.
+There are seven settings that I will discuss with you using rcParams in Matplotlib.

+seven settings are LaTeX font, customizing font size, adjusting legend text length, customizing axes line width, changing x-axis and y-axis tick direction, and the last is adjusting the major and minor size for the x-axis and y-axis tick.
 Let’s discuss it one by one.
 ### Use LaTeX font